Solution to process/analyze videos and convert them to YUV uncompressed formats

 When you select an output video file, YUV Convert asks you for its uncompressed YUV format.
 The most common uncompressed YUV formats are available:

-The input video can also be a list of images, each image being in uncompressed YUV format or in BMP format (24-bit uncompressed BMP).
+The input video can even be a list of images, each image being in uncompressed YUV format or in BMP format (24-bit uncompressed BMP).
 To use BMP format, the file extension should be ".bmp" or any upcase or downcase equivalent (".BMP", "BmP", etc.).
 You should also click on the check box to indicate that the input video is a list of images.
 And don't worry about the syntax of the filenames because YUV Convert can guess it!
+For example, images with the following filenames can be used: "Frame0000.bmp" to "Frame1234.bmp", or "Image100capture.bmp" to "Image300capture.bmp".

 You can also decide to convert only a portion of the input video.
 To do this, you can enter the numbers of the start frame and end frame.
 Or you can use the slide bar and the "S" (for start frame) and "E" (for end frame) buttons.